MicrosoftDocs/learn/learn-pr/language/dotnet-dependencies/includes/2-dependency.md

 - **Size**: The number of dependencies might create a large footprint.
 If you're on a limited bandwidth or have other hardware limitations, this factor might be a concern.
 - **Licensing**: You need to ensure that the license granted for the library covers your intended use, whether that use is commercial, personal, or academic.
-- **Active maintenance**: It might be a problem if your package relies on a dependency that's deprecated or hasn't been updated for a long time.
+- **Active maintenance**: It might be a problem if your package relies on a dependency that isn't actively maintained.
+The dependency could be deprecated or not updated for a long time.

 You can learn more about a package before installing it by going to `https://www.nuget.org/packages/<package name>`.
 This URL takes you to a detailed page for the package.
 Select the **Dependencies** drop-down list to see on which packages it relies to function.